 "Making and maintaining relationships are what keeps us in business," says Lamar, who spends a lot of time hunting, fishing and golfing with clients and business associates.
 "Introductions are change makers.
 When we get a referral, we'll run through a wall to be sure we deliver for that client."

 That people-led focus has yielded one high-profile project after another.
 Its initial milestone project was Metro Atlanta's first office condominium project: Governor's Ridge in Cobb County.
 The Forum on Peachtree Parkway took the firm to the next level, and then another leap forward came with Atlantic Station.
-The firm — which now employs over 150 people and has offices in Jacksonville; Orlando; Panama and Shanghai — is headquartered in one of its most recent mixed-use projects: Avalon in Alpharetta.
+The firm — which now employs over 160 people and has offices in Charleston, South Carolina; Jacksonville, Florida; Orlando, Florida and Dallas, Texas — is headquartered in one of its most recent mixed-use projects: Avalon in Alpharetta.
 The latest game changer was winning the contract for The Battery Atlanta at SunTrust Park, a $2 billion mixed use development surrounding the new Atlanta Braves stadium.

 This firm has never been run by CPAs.
 Its projects and its people practices have always been driven by architects with a passion for doing great work and doing right by their people.
 Says John: "We haven't been driven by the bottom line ever.
 We have a really different culture."
 For example, during the last recession, when competitors were making massive cuts, Wakefield Beasley kept layoffs to a bare minimum.